MicrosoftDocs/architecture-center/docs/reference-architectures/virtual-machines-linux/multi-vm.md

 Place the VMs within the same subnet.
 Do not expose the VMs directly to the Internet, but instead give each VM a private IP address.
 Clients connect using the public IP address of the load balancer.

 If you need to log into the VMs behind the load balancer, consider adding a single VM as a bastion host/jumpbox with a public IP address you can log into.
 And then log into the VMs behind the load balancer from the jumpbox.
-Alternatevily, configure inbound NAT rules in the load balancer for the same prupose.
+Alternatively, configure inbound NAT rules in the load balancer for the same purpose.
 However, having a jumpbox is a better solution when you are hosting n-tier workloads, or multiple workloads.

 ### Load balancer recommendations